effektif/admin-docs/docs/update-notes.rst

 In general, you can use script tasks only with a full version of Signavio Workflow and not as part of the Signavio Approval Workflow.
 Refer to :ref:`install-script-engine` for more information on how to setup the Signavio Workflow Script Engine.

+If you update from a version prior to Effektif 3.4, please follow the instructions in the next section to update your Java, Tomcat and MongoDB version as well.
+You don't need to do an intermediate update to Effektif version 3.4 and can directly update to version 3.11 of Signavio Workflow.

 Updating to Effektif 3.4
 ------------------------
 Effektif 3.4 requires several infrastructure changes.